microsoftgraph/angular-excelstarter-sample/README.md

 ## Introduction

-This sample shows how to connect an Angular 4.0 app to a Microsoft work or school (Azure Active Directory) using the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/) to get a user's calendar events and upload information about them to an Excel file stored in OneDrive.
+This sample shows how to connect an Angular 4.0 app to a Microsoft work or school (Azure Active Directory) using the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/) with the [Microsoft Graph JavaScript SDK](https://github.com/microsoftgraph/msgraph-sdk-javascript) to get a user's calendar events and upload information about them to an Excel file stored in OneDrive.

 ![image](https://user-images.githubusercontent.com/3375461/28985978-e5d3ea26-7919-11e7-8a69-a52bccd3f46b.png)